jobannon/deployadactyl/README.md

 ```go
 import "github.com/compozed/deployadactyl/creator"
 ```

-Create a new Deployadactyl Creator client, then register your event handlers to perform any additional actions your deployment flow may require.
-For us, this meant adding handlers that would open and close change records, as well as notify anyone on pager duty of significant events.

 Deployadactyl needs a configuration `yaml` file and a logging level in order to run.
 The logging level needs to be of type `logging.LogLevel`.
 These values should be passed into the Creator.